torchbox/wagtail-bynder/README.md

     pass
 ```

-Finally, run Django's m`akemigrations` and `migrate` commands to apply any model field changes to your project
+Finally, run Django's `makemigrations` and `migrate` commands to apply any model field changes to your project

 ```shell
 $ python manage.py makemigrations